 - 3 ounces raw, unrefined cocoa butter (find it here)

-- Place a double boiler on low heat.
+- Begin making this body butter recipe by placing a double boiler on low heat.
 Melt cocoa butter, shea butter, and coconut oil until liquid.
-(I generally use a makeshift double boiler by filling a medium sauce pan half way with water, then placing a small heat-resistant container inside.)
+(I generally use a makeshift double boiler by filling a medium saucepan halfway with water, then placing a small heat-resistant container inside.)

 - Once all oils are melted, transfer to a mixing bowl.
 Add in the sweet almond oil and stir well.